RamiAlkhateeb/RamiAlkhateeb/README.md

 - 👋 Hi, I’m @RamiAlkhateeb
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning about blockchain
+- 🌱 I’m currently learning about reinforcement learning
-- 💞️ I’m looking to collaborate on data analysis/machine learning projects
+- 💞️ I’m looking to collaborate on machine learning projects
 - 📫 You can reach me on my email: rami13alkhateeb@gmail.com and find me on LinkedIn : www.linkedin.com/in/rami13alkhateeb

 <!---